Estate Plan Changes

 Review your estate plan to ensure it meets local regulations when you move.
 Moving abroad is similar.
 If you own property in multiple states or countries, your estate plan and appropriate law must be followed to divide those assets.

 Change in Work Benefits:

 Promotions, demotions, or company benefit changes can affect your assets.
 Check your estate plan to see whether you can achieve your goals.

 Estate Planning Advice

-Planning based on your life stages is important because your circumstances over the years will surely change.
-If you have any questions about estate planning — or have had to make a recent big decision in your life — contact us to learn more about your options.
+Because life changes, life stage planning is crucial.
+Contact us if you have estate planning questions or recently made a huge decision.
 Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).